 Making Sure Your Emails Get Delivered Is a Constant Battle

-It’s painful when your emails land in your clients’ spam folders instead of their inboxes.
-The big ISPs (Internet Service Providers) like Gmail, Yahoo and Hotmail are cracking down on spam-like behavior like never before.
-A downside to this is that, in some cases, legitimate businesses can get caught in the crossfire between spammers and spam filters.
+It’s disheartening to spend hours crafting the perfect email only for it to land in your clients’ spam folders instead of their inboxes.
+With email abuse on the rise, providers like Gmail, Yahoo and Hotmail had to take measures to avoid cluttering their customers’ mailboxes with unwanted, irrelevant emails, so they became stricter on spam-like behavior.
+While we’re grateful that they’re cracking down on the true spammers, in some cases, legitimate businesses can get caught in the crossfire between spammers and spam filters.

 You might even be struggling to clean up your business’s reputation if you’ve already run into some challenges with delivery.
-Having your IP address blacklisted by email service providers is a frustrating problem and, if you’re not fluent in email delivery terminology and tactics, it can feel impossible to reverse.
+Having your IP address blacklisted by email service providers is a frustrating problem.
+If you’re not fluent in email delivery terminology and tactics, it can feel impossible to reverse.
 How are you supposed to send your list the emails they opted in for if you’re being flagged as a spammer?
+Why did you get marked with this poor reputation?

 All entrepreneurs go through this at one point or another in the lifecycle of their business.
 ReturnPath reported that even if you follow proper protocol, you may only see an average of 88% delivery rate to the recipient’s email address.
 This doesn’t even include whether or not it reaches the inbox — just whether it is delivered successfully.

 Why are email delivery problems so common?
 It’s because the email delivery world is constantly changing.
-Since the first spam email was sent in 1978, individuals and email companies alike have had to evolve their tactics to combat ever-increasing amounts of spam.
+Since the first spam email was sent in 1978, individuals and email companies alike have had to adjust their tactics to combat ever-increasing amounts of spam.
 What was acceptable one year may not be acceptable the next.
 This leads to lots of outdated information floating around the web about getting your email safely in the inbox of your contacts.
-Keeping up with all the updates, like blacklists, reputation management, sender authentication and what works best any given year, can be tedious for those who want to send email the right way.
-How on earth are you supposed to know which laws apply in other countries, like CASL in Canada, or how to check your IP reputation?
+Keeping up with all the updates, such as blacklists, reputation management, spam-trigger words, sender authentication and what works best any given year can be tedious for those who want to send email the right way.
+How are you supposed to know which laws apply in other countries, like CASL in Canada, or how to check your IP reputation?
+It can feel overwhelming to keep track of so many things.

 Using a sample size of over 357 million emails, ReturnPath says it best: “Spam tactics continue to evolve, and mailbox providers are forced to constantly refine their filtering technology to keep unwanted mail out of the inbox.
 In this ever-changing landscape, even the best senders struggle … with one out of every five emails failing to land in the inbox, brands are missing out on a full 20% of their opportunities.”
 This is, of course, if you do nothing or don’t know about the best practices involved to begin with.

-By simply using the tools on our The Email Delivery Checklist, you can begin to actively work on building the trust and reputation you need to deliver your emails.
 By focusing on building trust with your list and establishing a solid sender reputation for your IP, you can get your email delivery rates as high as 98%.
-You’ll find everything you need to get started on our worksheet.
+You can begin to actively work on building the trust and reputation you need to deliver your emails — even if you already have a bad sending reputation.

-If you’re done being frustrated with your email delivery performance and want to find out what you can do, check out the The Email Delivery Checklist to start improving your inbox placement now.
+If you’re looking to optimize your email delivery performance and want to find out what you can do, check out the Email Delivery Checklist to start improving your inbox placement.